Manuferu/ForestAZ/README.md

 #### Shapefiles:
  In this folder you will find all shapefiles used in the ForestAZ.js. the list of shapefiles are:
- - Perimetroforestal_SM : this shapefile contains the forest boundaries of the island.
+ - Perimetroforestal_SM : This shapefile contains the forest boundaries of the island.

+ - SM_Admin0 : This shapefile contains the administrative boundary level 0 of Sao Miguel island.